 For the curriculum vitae of the Board members, please visit the UCB website: https://www.ucb.com/investors/UCB-governance.

-All other agenda items put to vote at the AGM were approved by the shareholders.
-More information including details of the votes will be available soon on UCB's website.
+All other agenda items put to vote at the AGM and of the EGM were approved by the shareholders.
+More information including details of the votes will be available soon on the corporate website.

 Investor Relations, UCB